Stefan Gröschl

 School of Management, University de los Andes, Bogota, Colombia

-Visiting Professor (2019 – present)
+Visiting Professor (2019 – 2020)

 FGV EAESP Sao Paulo, Brazil